 The State EPA approved plan included odor monitoring devices, odor complaint and investigation protocol, record keeping forms, a quality assurance plan, launching an odor complaint hotline/website, and the installation of 3 solar powered, 24-hour fence line sulfur monitoring system at the property boundary.
 As part of the project, WCG organized the training of landfill staff for the use of a field olfactometer (Nasal Ranger), which is used onsite and offsite to quantify the ambient odor strength in terms of “Dilution-to-Threshold” (D/T) ratios.
 The D/T approach utilizes a combination of carbon filtrated air and unfiltered air passing through the instrument.
 The ratio of filtered to unfiltered air is determined by the selection dial of the standard ratios.

-The objective of the odor control project at was to minimize potential off-site odors and establish a better relationship with the surrounding community.
+The objective of the odor control project was to minimize potential off-site odors and establish a better relationship with the surrounding community.